SecSign/secsign-php-api/README.md

 * `example.php` - a small test script
 * `curl-ca-bundle.crt` - the allowed CA certificates

+**Info**

+The SecSign ID PHP Api is also used in the wordpress plugin <http://wordpress.org/plugins/secsign/> as well as for the php bridge in the SecSign ID Javascript Api <https://github.com/SecSign/secsign-js-api>.

+For further information about the wordpress plugin see the tutorial <https://www.secsign.com/wordpress-tutorial/>
 ===============

 SecSign Technologies Inc. official site: <https://www.secsign.com>